sachinsdate/starbucks-and-house-prices/README.md

 Our focus will be on the coefficients $\beta_{\tau}$ of the event variables $D_{𝜏,it}$. **A robust, positive trend in the pre-entry coefficients suggests (but does not prove) reverse causation** between house prices and Starbucks entry (the reverse path).
 A similar **robust positive trend in the post-entry coefficients suggests forward causation** (the forward path).

 Even with positive, significant coefficients, it's entirely likely that Starbucks has nothing to do with house price growth.
-The effects might be almost entirely explanable using non-Starbucks covariates and by the structure of the model itself.
+The effects might be almost entirely explainable using non-Starbucks covariates and by the structure of the model itself.
 To minimize this possibility, we conduct a placebo test in which we open "fake" Starbucks store in some of the ZIPs in the control group and re-run the model with the fake stores as Treatment, along with a matched set of controls. **In the placebo arm, we would expect the pre- and post-entry coefficients to be statistically indistinguishable from zero**.

 ## A note about the parallel trends assumption of DiD models
 In a 2x2 DiD setting, the conventional definition of parallel trends is that in the absence of treatment, the treated and control groups would have experienced the same average outcome trend over time.